 Travel and Hospitality

 IDRC publishes the travel and hospitality expenses of its senior executives and governors in accordance with the Access to Information Act.
 IDRC also provides information on the corporation's total annual expenses for travel, hospitality and conference fees.

-As a result of COVID-19 travel restrictions and social distancing measures, no travel or hospitality expenses have been incurred by senior executives and governors from 1 April 2020 to 31 August 2021, inclusively.
-All travel and hospitality expenses processed and paid prior to 1 April 2020 are published on this webpage.
+As a result of COVID-19 travel restrictions and social distancing measures, no travel or hospitality expenses were incurred by senior executives or governors from 1 April 2020 to 30 September 2021, inclusively.
+All other travel and hospitality expenses processed and paid before 1 April 2020 or after 30 September 2021 are published on this webpage.